Dr. Michael Collins

 Lab Director & Research Analyst

-Nancy Velchoff is a Co-principal investigator of the Gault Site and Research Associate with the Prehistory Research Project in the Anthropology Department, Texas State University, USA.
-She has over 10 years’ experience working on the Gault Site as well as lithic collections in Europe and South America.
+Nancy Velchoff is a Co-principal investigator of the Gault Site and Research Associate with the Prehistory Research Project at the Texas Archeological Research Laboratory at the University of Texas at Austin.
+She has over 10 years’experience working on the Gault Site as well as lithic collections in Europe and South America.
 Nancy managed and directed the excavations at the Gault site for 4 years (2008-2012) before joining the analytical team.
 She specializes in Clovis lithic technology, debitage studies, and archaeological illustration.
 She obtained her MPhil in Archaeology from the University of Exeter, UK.
 She has published her work in a number of books and articles.

 Dr. Tom Williams

 Dr. Tom Williams is the Assistant Executive Director of the Gault School of Archaeological Research and a Research Associate at the Texas Archeological Research Laboratory at the University of Texas at Austin.
 He has worked on the Gault Site collections for the past 6 years and has published on the early cultural materials.
 His research focus is the earliest human occupations of the Americas and specifically the stone tool technology, manufacturing processes and broader patterns in global human expansion.